Contact Us Today! (877) 276-5084

 Subpoena response California attorney

-Another way to look at it is basically a subpoena is a form Attorneys fill out and sometimes need to seek court approval to issue.
+Another way to look at it is basically a subpoena, which is a form attorneys fill out and sometimes need to seek court approval to issue.
 It is a legal command by a court telling someone, or a company, to do something.
-If the subpoena is not followed, or quashed (see below), then a “contempt of court” could issue and jail time is possible (though not usually likely).
+If the subpoena is not followed, or quashed (see below), then a “contempt of court” could be issued, and jail time is possible (though not usually likely).
 So, a subpoena normally gives you notice that a legal action is pending, and that there is something you need to do.
 Having counsel review this document immediately is thus very important because responding, or not responding, and HOW YOU RESPOND can greatly affect your legal rights.
-Many times, the Plaintiff attorney will provide additional time to respond.
+Many times, the plaintiff's attorney will provide additional time to respond.

 How does a subpoena need to be served?

-Generally a subpoena needs to be personally served but many times lawyers will just mail it to you or drop it off on your porch assuming you will respond.
-We can help you analyze issues to make sure service is proper, with proper time to respond is provided.
+Generally, a subpoena needs to be personally served but many times lawyers will just mail it to you or drop it off on your porch, assuming you will respond.
+We can help you analyze issues to make sure service is proper and proper time to respond is provided.

 What does it mean to have "standing" to move to quash a subpoena?